ml4ch/CoSESWeather/README.md

 ## WeeWx weather-station framework

 The popular open-source weather-station framework **WeeWx** is used in this project.
-For detailed information on functionality and customization the documentation on the WeeWx-website is to be considered.
+For detailed information on functionality and customization the extensive documentation on the WeeWx-website is to be considered.

 **Website**: [WeeWx Framework](http://weewx.com/)